getcontrol/KYC-tensorflow/README.md

 # Machine Learning Driven Identity Verification

-This repo contains a Jupyter Notebook that utilizes a Tensorflow Model to identity and smartly crop an Identity Card, along with an accompanying Flask asp.
+This repo contains a Jupyter Notebook that utilizes a Tensorflow Model to identity and smartly crop an Identity Card, along with an accompanying Flask app.
+The model was trained using the MIDV-500 dataset.

 # Installation Instructions